immortalmind2016/air-quality/README.md

 - Use docker to run the application.

 ## Tricks
-- To test the cronjob in case of external api is down, you cann add this line in your hosts file [windows]
+- To test the cronjob in case of external api is down, you can add this line in your hosts file [windows]
 `
 127.0.0.1 api.airvisual.com